Hobbs & Shaw: Plot

-The makeshift battalion prepares for Eteon's arrival, disabling the weapons used by Eteon's team by temporarily shutting down their authorization code and setting up a variety of traps around the island.
+The makeshift battalion prepares for Eteon's arrival, setting up traps around the island.
 Jonah successfully repairs the device and starts the virus extraction just as Brixton and his army arrive.
-In the ensuing battle, the Samoans engage and easily overpower Brixton's reinforcements, while suffering minimal casualties.
-Brixton recaptures Hattie with a helicopter, but the Samoans join Luke and Deckard in bringing the aircraft down with several custom trucks.
-Luke and Deckard alternate their attacks to defeat Brixton, who is later killed remotely by Eteon's unseen director.
-The director sends a message claiming to know Luke and intending to persuade him and the Shaw siblings, while Luke and Deckard promise to track down the director.
-The group later celebrates their victory.
+Hattie deactivates Eteon's weapons for six minutes, letting the Samoans overpower them.
+Brixton recaptures Hattie with a helicopter, but the Samoans help Luke and Deckard bring the aircraft down.
+Luke and Deckard fight together to defeat Brixton, who is then deactivated remotely by Eteon's unseen director and falls to his (apparent) death.
+The director sends a message, implying he knows Luke personally and intending to recruit him and the Shaw siblings.

-In post-credits scenes, Luke brings his daughter to meet extended family in Samoa, while Deckard and Hattie are implied to break their mother out of prison.
-Luke receives a call from his partner Locke, who has broken into a laboratory and discovered a more threatening virus.
-Luke also sets the police in London on Deckard in retaliation for the Mike Oxmaul prank, telling the police that Deckard's name is Hugh Janus.
+In post-credits scenes, Luke brings his daughter to meet her extended family in Samoa for the first time, while Deckard and Hattie break their mother out of prison.
+Luke receives a call from his partner Locke, who has discovered a more threatening virus.
+Meanwhile, Luke sets the police in London on Deckard in retaliation for a prank Deckard pulled earlier.